 The Obscene Articles Tribunal consists of a full-time Magistrate and two or more lay adjudicators.
 Lay adjudicators are selected from a panel consisting of members of the public.
-The tribunal is situated at the West Kowloon Law Courts Building.

 Appointment of Judges and Judicial Officers: Judges and judicial officers are appointed by the Chief Executive on the recommendation of the Judicial Officers Recommendation Commission.
-The Commission is an independent statutory body composed of judges, persons from the legal profession and eminent persons from other sectors.
+The Commission is an independent statutory body composed of local judges, members of the legal profession and eminent persons from other sectors.

-Judges and judicial officers are chosen on the basis of their judicial and professional qualities and may be recruited from other common law jurisdictions
+Judges are chosen on the basis of their judicial and professional qualities and may be recruited from other common law jurisdictions.